What Is An Agriturismo?

 A Way to Preserve Rural Italy

-The practice of agriturismo began as many people in small towns across Italy abandoned their rural life for more modern day opportunities.
+The practice of agriturismo began as many people in small towns across Italy abandoned their rural life for more modern day opportunities in the 1950’s through to the 1970’s.
 Large farmhouses, built to house generations of family members emptied out to just a single family.
 In 1985, in an effort to breathe new life into these agricultural homesteads, the Italian government officially recognized the concept of agriturismo.
 This new practice began to revitalize flailing family farms and bring in much-needed income.
 Agriturismo has another benefit as well.
 It allows for the preservation of a way of life that was all-but disappearing 50 years ago.
 Family farms, rural landscapes, farmhouses and entire communities benefit from agriturismo in Italy.

 Because the main motivation for creating farm stays was to preserve Italy’s family traditions, a rural lodging can only be called an agriturismo in Italy if it meets the following criteria:

 - The property’s main income has to come from agriculture

 - The accommodation size cannot make up more than a set percentage of the farm’s total acreage

 Should you stay in an agriturismo or a hotel?

 The main selling point of an Italian agriturismo over a hotel is that if you stay in an agriturismo you can be sure that you are supporting a local business – a bonus for any fan of slow travel.

 The most important thing I tell potential guests considering an Italian farm stay is that it’s really, truly a sustainable way to travel.
 By choosing an agriturismo over a hotel, you’re directly supporting a family business as well as contributing to the preservation of Italy’s world heritage and culture.
 That heritage includes its cuisine, the landscape, and the ancient traditions of the countryside that would have otherwise been lost.